cloakware-ctf/rhme3-writeups/full_compromise/notes.md

 Todo:
 	- verify that the odd 165 are actually different, not just script failure
 	- each test run exposes 10 bits of the random array... capture a bunch of samples, see if I can determine the random array.
+	- what's at hash_102acf?
+	- find a way to gather random bits from randombits_102a6b (simulation?)
+	- understand process_password, so I can reverse to necessary input string.
+I believe hash is in byte_102ad3

+Done:
+	- 165 are not different, it was just script failure, fixed.
+	- need more samples
+	- hash_102acf is just the raw passcode
+	- I have a bit gatherer program
+	- I've reversed process_password_47cc(), it's //ALL// busywork... :(